janusqa/lara-pixel-positions/QUICKSTART.md

 - $fillable // signifies which fields can be mass populated when using eloquent to create a record.
 - $guarded // opposite to fillable, so signifies which fields CANNOT be mass populated.
 Usually less annoying than fillable
 - so to diable fillable one way is to use $guarded with an empty array.
+- to disable globally place "Model::unguard()" in the "boot" function of the "AppServiceProvider.php"

 ### Validation
 - request()->validate()